By KENDRA HURLEY

 On the day Swearing and Colon visited Acorn Tree, they made a detour for an emergency meeting regarding one of WHEDco’s longtime family providers who, when asked for her telephone number, kept strangely saying her name instead, becoming increasingly angry each time the question was repeated.
 They feared she was mentally “slipping away” and decided to remove the EarlyLearn children from her home and report their concerns to the Department of Health.

 Removing EarlyLearn children is something to be avoided unless absolutely necessary, says Diana Perez, WHEDco’s family child care program director.
-It creates momentary chaos for everyone—for the families who must find a new child care arrangement, for the provider who has lost a chunk of her income, and sometimes especially for the children remaining in the program who are not part of EarlyLearn but who may have benefited from EarlyLearn’s oversight.
+It creates momentary chaos for everyone—for the families who must find new child care arrangements, for the provider who has lost a chunk of her income, and sometimes especially for the children remaining in the program who are not part of EarlyLearn but who may have benefited from EarlyLearn’s oversight.

 Raya Uddin at Acorn Day Care has always appeared, if anything, eager to please and eager to improve.
 “She yeses you to death and smiles,” says Swearing.